Repair Code 28 Device Errors

 Your PC can have lots of devices connected to it.
 These may be devices that are:

-• connected permanently because they’re built in to the machine; these devices can include hard disk drives, CD-ROM and DVD drives, network cards and sound cards
+• connected permanently because they’re built into the machine; these devices can include hard disk drives, CD-ROM and DVD drives, network cards, and sound cards

 A device driver, sometimes also known as a PC driver, is a means of communication between the PC and a particular device.

-Why Device Drivers are Needed
+Why Drivers are Needed

-It is possible to connect a huge range of devices to a PC — any number of printers, storage devices and communications equipment.
-Each of these devices has different requirements and characteristics while your PC’s operating system may also vary, with separate versions of Windows, Linux and the Mac operating system having different ways of working and a whole range of commands.
+It is possible to connect a huge range of devices to a PC – any number of printers, storage devices, and communications equipment.
+Each of these devices has different requirements and characteristics while your PC’s operating system may also vary, with separate versions of Windows, Linux, and the Mac operating system having different ways of working and a whole range of commands.

-The problem is that all the various operating systems need to be able to talk to each device, or at least most of them, so that they can be used on the PC.
+The problem is that all the various operating systems need to be able to talk to each device, or at least most of them so that they can be used on the PC.
 They need to issue requests and receive responses so that everything works.
 But with so many variations, with literally thousands of devices being available, the permutations and combinations are impossibly high.

 The answer to the problem is a device driver, which is developed for a specific device and has versions for the various editions of operating systems.
 The purpose of the device or PC driver is to serve as a bridge between the PC and a device, interpreting requests from the operating system and passing them to the device, then handling responses from devices in the opposite direction.
 As a result, the operating system can issue generic commands and receive generic responses, without needing to know or care about the specific device to which it is connected.
 The operating system only needs to know that is it a laser printer, hard disk or whatever, and can issue high level commands accordingly.
 The device driver simplifies the whole process.

-How Device Drivers Work
+How Drivers Work

 Most computer processing is concerned with handling data and, depending on the type and use of the data, there are different programs to deal with it.
 Word processors cover letters and documents, spreadsheets handle data in tabular form, there are drawing applications, video editing products and all kinds of software.